 Jewellers using SMO gold can trace every ounce of gold back to an accredited mine that mines responsibly and ensures that communities living locally benefit from sustainability initiatives.

-SMO gold has gained increasing visibility in front of jewellers over the last few years with features in global fashion media and on the red carpet.
+Over the last few years, SMO gold has gained significant recognition among jewellers and consumers alike, with features in global fashion media and on the red carpet.

 From Mine to Met

-Using a QR code, consumers can see the provenance of the SMO gold in their jewellery and understand the direct impacts of their purchase on local communities and environments.
+Using a QR code, consumers can see the provenance of the SMO gold in their jewellery and understand the positive social and environmental impact of their purchase on local communities.

-Our Ity mine was the first of Endeavour’s mines to join the initiative in 2021 and was selected to be an SMO partner due to its industry-leading ESG standards.
+Our Ity mine was the first of Endeavour’s mines to join the SMO initiative in 2021, having been selected as a partner for our industry-leading ESG standards.
+It has since been joined by our Sabodala-Massawa mine in Senegal.

 Considering the powerful socioeconomic impact we have in our host countries, we are pleased that SMO offers a new standard which recognises our efforts, giving our gold the differentiation that it deserves on the international stage.